 This city of Shusha is of both cultural and strategic importance to both sides as it is on a higher elevation than Stepanakert, which is located 15 km (9 miles) north of Shusha.
 Shusha’s Armenian Orthodox Cathedral was hit by Azerbaijan’s shelling in October, whereas Yukhari Govhar Agha Mosque of Shusha, a sacred mosque for Azeris, which had been barred access for 30 years, was also damaged.

-During the six weeks of the intense tussle between the two former USSR states, Stepanakert was heavily attacked by Azerbaijani forces, whereas Armenia carried out heavy shelling that targeted over at least five populated districts of Azerbaijan.
+During the six weeks of the intense tussle between the two former USSR states, Stepanakert was heavily attacked by Azerbaijani forces, whereas Armenia carried out heavy shelling that targeted at least five populated districts of Azerbaijan.
 Under the agreement, refugees in the region will be able to return under the UN Refugee Agency.
 Both sides have on multiple occasions denied the deliberated targeting of civilian areas and the use of banned cluster bomb munitions, but the conflicting sides have never cared for collateral damages.

 Celebrations and Mourning